Rail transport in Brazil: Predecessors

 The first incentive to start building a rail network in Brazil occurred in 1828, when the then imperial government incentivized the building of all transport roads.
 The first significant try to build a railway was the founding on an Anglo-Brazilian company in Rio de Janeiro in 1832, which planned to connect the city of Porto Feliz to the port of Santos.
-The government, however, did not support the project and so it didn't progress any further.
+The government, however, did not support the project and so it did not progress any further.

 Three years later, in 1835, the regent Diogo Antônio Feijó passed the Imperial Law n.º 101, which conceded privileges for 40 years to whoever built railways connecting Rio de Janeiro to the capitals of Minas Gerais, Rio Grande do Sul, and Bahia.
-Even with the incentives in place, no investor risked starting the project, as there wasn't any guarantee that this railway would be profitable.
+Even with the incentives in place, no investor risked starting the project, as there was no guarantee that this railway would be profitable.
 Some groups did study the possibility of building this railway and its profitability, including another group of English and Brazilian investors, but none of them actually started building the infrastructure.

 On 26 July 1852, Law 641, which gave advantages like a 90-year guarantee of a 33 km exclusion zone, the right to desapropriate any land that was "in the way", and a tax break for the import of railway material.
 However, it also came with an 8% limit to all dividends.
 With a revision of interest rate from 5% to 12%, the interest in building railways in Brazil spiked across the world, mainly in England, which was the main force behind the early construction efforts.